PHPue/PHPue/readme.md

 ✅ Hot Reload - Instant development feedback

 ✅ Vue-Inspired Syntax - Familiar and intuitive

+✅ AJAX Decoration

+✅ Unified File Structure - Accessible PHP, HTML, and JS!

+✅ No Framework Lock In ! - Use PHP scripts where you need!

+✅ Auto Loader Classes (backend/) - Instead of Middleware!

 ✅ PHP Power - Full access to PHP ecosystem